percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-1354](https://perconadev.atlassian.net/browse/EVEREST-1354): We've resolved an issue related to an incorrect allocation of CPU and memory resources for PXC clusters.
 To apply these new settings, a database restart is required.

 - [EVEREST-1371](https://perconadev.atlassian.net/browse/EVEREST-1371): We've addressed a couple of issues pertaining to the **Monitoring** page, one of them being the monitoring endpoint displaying the **username** instead of the **endpoint** name.

-- [EVEREST-1372](https://perconadev.atlassian.net/browse/EVEREST-1372): We've resolved the issue that was preventing us from deleting the monitoring endpoint not currently in use.
+- [EVEREST-1372](https://perconadev.atlassian.net/browse/EVEREST-1372): We’ve resolved the issue that prevented us from deleting the monitoring endpoint that is not currently in use.

 - [EVEREST-1375](https://perconadev.atlassian.net/browse/EVEREST-1375): The upgrade to PXC operator 1.15.0 caused a restart of the databases.
 We have resolved the issue now.

 <!---Issues added for RC3--->

-- [EVEREST-1407](https://perconadev.atlassian.net/browse/EVEREST-1407) - After upgrading to Percona Everest 1.2.0, it was observed that a user, who had not been included in the RBAC configuration and lacked proper permissions, was able to access specific information on Percona Everest.
+- [EVEREST-1407](https://perconadev.atlassian.net/browse/EVEREST-1407) - After upgrading to Percona Everest 1.2.0, it was observed that a user who had not been included in the RBAC configuration and lacked proper permissions, was able to access specific information on Percona Everest.
 We have resolved the issue now.

 - [EVEREST-1427](https://perconadev.atlassian.net/browse/EVEREST-1427) -
-PostgreSQL no longer gets stuck in an unknown state despite having duplicate backup storages in different namespaces.
+PostgreSQL no longer gets stuck in an unknown state despite having duplicate backup storage in different namespaces.

 - [EVEREST-1465](https://perconadev.atlassian.net/browse/EVEREST-1465) - Fixed an issue where a restore to the same and new database could be performed, even if the user lacked the necessary database-cluster-credentials permissions.

-- [EVEREST-1466](https://perconadev.atlassian.net/browse/EVEREST-1466) - Restoring to the same MySQL database was stuck, despite the user having the necessary permissions to restore the databases.
+- [EVEREST-1466](https://perconadev.atlassian.net/browse/EVEREST-1466) - Restoring to the same MySQL database was stuck despite the user having the necessary permissions to restore the databases.
 We have resolved the issue now.

-- [EVEREST-1472](https://perconadev.atlassian.net/browse/EVEREST-1472) - The option to **Add backup storage **is no longer visible when editing a datbase cluster if the user does not have the necessary permissions.
+- [EVEREST-1472](https://perconadev.atlassian.net/browse/EVEREST-1472) - The option to **Add backup storage **is no longer visible when editing a database cluster if the user does not have the necessary permissions.

 - [EVEREST-1473](https://perconadev.atlassian.net/browse/EVEREST-1473) - Resolved an issue where the backup API returned information about the backup storage location to a user without permission for backup storage locations.

-- [EVEREST-1477](https://perconadev.atlassian.net/browse/EVEREST-1477) - Resolved an issue where the database cluster API returned information about the storage name and schedules to a user without permissions for backups and storage.
+- [EVEREST-1477](https://perconadev.atlassian.net/browse/EVEREST-1477) - Resolved an issue where the database cluster API returned information about the storage name and schedules to a user without permission for backups and storage.

 - [EVEREST-1486](https://perconadev.atlassian.net/browse/EVEREST-1486) - You can now view the database credentials for databases in a namespace on the **database** page as well as the **database overview** page if they have the necessary permissions, as intended.